daniel-rhoades/hippo-tomcat-template/README.md

 $ docker exec -it gogreen-mysql bash
 ```

-Obviously, just replace the placeholder `<my-secret-pw>` with a password of your choice.
+Obviously, just replace the placeholder `<my-secret-pw>` with a password of your choice, and optionally change the name of the container from `gogreen-mysql`

 That will have a MySQL instance running in the background and have given you a bash shell to access it, you can then run: